What is art therapy?|

 I have worked in the mental health field since 1978.
 This includes my training while obtaining my Masters degree in 1981 and as a therapist in the community.
 I have worked in a residential shelter with child survivors of physical, sexual and emotional abuse and neglect, with teens at an in-patient psychiatric hospital, the orthopedic ward of a medical hospital for children, and a rape crisis center.
-I have been in private practice for over 20 years.
+I have been in private practice for nearly 30 years.
 For a detailed description of my experience and expertise, please review my resume included on this website.

 Do you specialize in any particular diagnosis or problems?

 I have expertise in working with Post-Traumatic Stress Disorder, sexual, physical and emotional abuse, domestic violence, Anxiety Disorders, Depression, relationship issues, gay, lesbian, bisexual and transgender issues.

 I also specialize in intellectual and learning disorders such as: Attention Deficit Disorder, Autism Spectrum Disorders, Asperger's Syndrome, Traumatic Brain Injury and Intellectual Disabilities.

 What kinds of services do you offer?
 Are there any specific approaches you use to help people?